jbearce/new-site/docs/stylesheets.md

 ## Creating new master stylesheets

-It should be rare that a new master stylesheet needs created, but when one does, it should be created in the root styles folder, and added to the enqueues using the same method as the other stylesheets. *Note:* the file name will get hashed when it is compiled, so be sure to use the `__gulp_init_namespace___get_theme_file_path()` PHP function to retrieve the most recent hashed file name.
+It should be rare that a new master stylesheet needs created, but when one does, it should be created in the root styles folder, and added to the enqueued using the same method as the other stylesheets. *Note:* the file name will get hashed when it is compiled, so be sure to use the `__gulp_init_namespace___get_theme_file_path()` PHP function to retrieve the most recent hashed file name.

 ## Helper Functions and Mixins